 “American Gothic” by Grant Wood depicts a farmer standing beside a woman.
 The woman is dressed in a colonial print apron evoking traditional Americana, and the man is holding a pitchfork.
 The inspiration came to Wood in his decision to paint what is known as the American Gothic House along with:

 “the kind of people I fancied should live in that house.”

-The man’s pitchfork symbolised hard labour, and with the onset of the Great Depression, this painting came to be seen as a depiction of steadfast American pioneer spirit.
+The man’s pitchfork symbolized hard labor, and with the onset of the Great Depression, this painting came to be seen as a depiction of the steadfast American pioneer spirit.
 Wood’s inspiration came from a cottage designed in the Gothic Revival style with an upper window in the shape of a medieval pointed arch, which provided the painting’s title.
-Several elements in the picture reinforce the vertical that is associated with Gothic architecture, including the three-pronged pitchfork and the stitching of the man’s overalls.
+Several elements in the picture reinforce the vertical associated with Gothic architecture, including the three-pronged pitchfork and the stitching of the man’s overalls.

 Is the woman his spinster daughter or his wife?
-The woman was modelled by the artist sister Nan, who insisted that her brother had envisioned the couple as father and daughter, rather than husband and wife.
+The artist’s sister Nan modeled the woman.
+Later she insisted that her brother had envisioned the couple as father and daughter, rather than husband and wife.
 Wood seems to confirm this view in a personal letter.

 This painting is one of the most familiar images in 20th-century American art and has been widely parodied in American popular culture.
 Wood painter from a young age until his death, and although he is best known for his paintings, he worked in a large number of media.
-Wood is associated with the American movement of Regionalism that advanced figurative painting of rural American themes in an aggressive rejection of European abstraction.
+Wood is associated with the American movement of Regionalism.
+The movement advanced figurative painting of rural American themes in an aggressive rejection of European abstraction.

 - Title: American Gothic